 The type of travel card you choose depends on your preferences and loyalty.
 General travel cards are best for people who want the cheapest travel option every time, while airline and hotel cards are good for folks who want to stick with one brand.
 Premium cards are best for people who want extra perks and comforts.

-If you’re excited about the prospect of free travel, here are some of the best travel credit cards to consider:
+If you’re excited about the prospect of travel, here are some travel credit cards to consider:

 Low-interest credit cards